msjbowen/starter-hugo-academic-draft/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I work on self-referential probability and rationality.
+Self-referential probability senarios are situations where the agent's credences can act as evidence for the truth or likelihood of a proposition.
+My focus has been on the Probabilistic Liar, which has structural similarity to the Liar paradox.

+In my PhD I used the Probabilistic Liar as a useful example and focus to explore the suspended judgment in a credal framwork, norms of rationality and their underlying logics, the nature of degrees of belief and problems for indeterminacy and the logic of higher order indeterminacy.
+I am now working on extending my account of indeterminacy to decision theory.

+I also have an interest in questions about the connection between belief formation and imagination.
+I am interested in these questions in the context of self-deception.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.